melanke/CascadeCanvas/README.md

 - zIndex - element order to be draw (the less zIndex is the more visible the element will be - in front of others)
 - hidden - if you dont want to show the element
 - flip - if you wnat to flip the entire element ("x", "y", "xy")
-- drawings - an map of drawings
+- layers - an map of layers
 - classes - the classes it inherits

 ##CC Attributes